 The Department of State encourages online filing because your form posts to the public database within days, and the fee stays locked at $9.
 Here's the process:

 The portal operates Monday through Friday, 6:00 a.m. to 7:30 p.m.
 Eastern Time.
+Note that expedited processing is not available for biennial statement filings.
 After submission, download your PDF confirmation.
 Processing times vary based on the current workload.

 New York's filing schedule creates confusion because different entity types follow completely different timelines.
 Understanding your specific deadlines prevents the costly consequences of delinquent status.

 New York maintains straightforward fee structures that have remained unchanged for years.
-Unlike some states that impose a franchise tax in addition to report fees, New York keeps things simple.
+Unlike some states that impose a New York franchise tax in addition to report fees, New York keeps things simple.
 You'll pay a flat $9 fee whether you file your corporation's or LLC's biennial statement online or by mail.
+Business corporations can also file a Biennial Statement Amendment to correct CEO or principal office information for an additional $9.

 Nonprofits face a different reality.
-Your fee scales with net worth and registration type, ranging from $25 to $1,500.
+For EPTL-registered organizations, your fee scales with net worth, ranging from $25 to $1,500 according to the Attorney General's Charities Bureau.
+Article 7-A filers pay either $0 (if receiving $25,000 or less in NY contributions and not using a professional fundraiser) or $25.
+Dual registrants pay combined fees up to a maximum of $1,525.
 The Charities Bureau ties this directly to your latest IRS 990, so double-check those revenue figures before submitting.

 Before opening New York's filing portal, gather all the data points the state will request.
 This preparation saves you from mid-form scrambling and prevents rejected submissions.